develprr/metamatic-blog/_posts/2023-03-30-why-mongodb-still-kicks-ass.markdown

 ## So which is better?

 When you use DynamoDB, you marry yourself to the Amazon family.
 This is entirely fine.
+The difference is that with DynamoDB, you *must* be on Amazon.
+With MongoDB, you *can* be on Amazon.

-However, the DynamoDB makes it harder to execute more complex combinatory queries to your data.
+The other difference is that DynamoDB makes it harder to execute more complex combinatory queries to your data.
 You will need to define your tables from early on to serve a certain query approach.
 If you want to make different queries later, you may be facing a major problem.
 With MongoDB's powerful queries, you don't have that problem.